 In turn, we pay our suppliers on time and protect their margins.
 This ensures their continued growth and ability to invest in new technologies for six-sigma quality supplies.
-Our vision for our supply chain is, ‘Our supply chain will easily and consistently allow us to deliver our business strategy and become a key competitive advantage while continuously improving ROCE’.
+Our vision for our supply chain is, ‘Our supply chain will easily and consistently allow us to deliver our business strategy and gain a key competitive advantage while continuously improving ROCE’.
 This means we must continually improve our supplier base by adding new suppliers and training the existing ones in a truly collaborative way.

 We have brought this belief to our engagement with our suppliers.
 Some examples follow.

 Supplier meetings: We organise these meetings across all our plants regularly.
 In these meetings, we share our business plans with strategic suppliers, which enables them to align their operations with our delivery and quality requirements.
 At the request of some suppliers, as part of aligning our systems and processes to theirs, we work together to help them deliver six-sigma quality.
-We share internal improvement programmes with them, such as variability reduction, using Shainin and Bhote techniques, PPAP (production part approval process) and VMCI(vendor managed certified inventory).
+We share internal improvement programmes with them, such as variability reduction, using Shainin and Bhote techniques, PPAP (production part approval process) and VMCI (vendor managed certified inventory).

-Matching beliefs and behaviours: Forging an enduring relationship is very important to us.
+Matching beliefs and behaviours: Creating an enduring relationship is very important to us.
 A shared belief system is critical to this.
 While selecting any supplier as our business partner, we ensure that our beliefs and behaviours match.
 We lay emphasis on trustworthiness, integrity and loyalty in the relationship to ensure a win-win situation.

 To cement this relationship further, we work with them to deliver the quality we need.
-Training, both on-site and online, is provided as needed.
+Training, both on-site and online, is provided as required.
 If we can train them, we do.
-If we feel we need to bring in outside trainers, we will do that too.
+If we feel we need to bring in outside trainers, we do that too.
 The critical piece of the puzzle is a shared value system.

-I-Supplier portal: This is an access controlled, web-based tool, accessible on our website.
+I-Supplier portal: This is an access-controlled, web-based tool, accessible on our website.
 It allows our suppliers to access their purchase orders and their account status and performance ratings, with respect to the quality of goods supplied and whether deliveries were on time or not.